Learn Everything You Need to Know About Sciatica Treatment

 Do you or a loved one suffer from lower back pain?
 Are you frequently bothered by tingling or numbness that starts in the buttocks and runs down to your foot?
 If so, you may need sciatica treatment.

-Sciatica describes symptoms typically felt along the sciatic nerve, which runs from the lower back through the buttock, lower leg, and foot.
+Sciatica occurs along the sciatic nerve, which runs from the lower back to the foot.

 So, what causes sciatica, and how does sciatica treatment work?
 Read on to learn about sciatica’s symptoms, causes, preventative measures, and treatment options.

 For a deeper investigation into this topic, Download The Sciatica Survival Guide by Dr. Anthony Galante!

 Sciatica isn’t a disease.
 Rather, it’s a common set of symptoms.
 Thus, doctors cannot technically diagnose sciatica.
 Instead, physicians must determine the underlying problem that is causing the sciatic nerve pain.